-Parameter Description NAV_UTIL editor This parameter is not applicable for use with OracleAS CDC Adapter for DB2.
-Temporary Dir The directory where temporary files are written, including the temporary files created for use by hash joins and for sorting files.
-The default is the current high-level qualifier.
-Year 2000 policy Determines the way two-digit years are converted into four-digit years.
-When the year2000Policy parameter is not set, or when it is set to a value outside the range of values defined for the policy, as described in the following paragraphs, a default value of 5 and the Sliding Base Year policy is used.
-Two policies are provided: Fixed Base Year: year2000Policy is set to a value greater than, or equal to 1900.
-In this case, the value of year2000Policy is the first four-digit year after 1900 that can be represented by a two-digit year.
-For example, i year2000Policy is set to 1905, the years 2000->2004 is represented by 00->04.
-All other two digits are mapped to 19xx.
-This solution is most required if there is live data at the low end (close to the year 1900), which the user wants to keep with the current two-digit format.
+Parameter Description Nav Utility Editor This parameter is not applicable for use with OracleAS Adapter for VSAM.
+Temporary directory The directory where temporary files are written, including the temporary files created for use by hash joins and for sorting files.
+The default is the current high-level qualifier Year 2000 policy Determines the way 2-digit years are converted into 4-digit years.
+When the parameter year2000Policy is not set, or when it is set to a value outside the range of values defined for the policy, as described in the following paragraphs, a default value of 5 and the Sliding Base Year policy is used.
+Two policies are provided: • Fixed Base Year: year2000Policy is set to a value greater than, or equal to 1900.
+In this case, the value or year2000Policy is the first 4-digit year after 1900 that can be represented by a 2-digit year.
+For example, if year2000Policy is set to 1905, the years 2000->2004 are represented by 00->04.
+All other 2 digits are mapped to 19xx. • This solution is most required if there is live data at the low end (close to the year 1900), which the user wants to keep with the current 2-digit format.
 The user probably changes the base date only after ensuring that these old dates have been deleted from the data source.
 Sliding Base Year: year2000Policy is set to a positive value less than 100.
-In this case, the value of year2000Policy represents the number of years ahead of the current year that can be represented by a two-digit number.
-With each passing year the earliest year that can be represented by a two-digit number changes to a year later.
+In this case, the value of year2000Policy represents the number of years ahead of the current year that can be represented by a 2-digit number.
+With each passing year the earliest year that can be represented by a 2-digit number changes to a year later.
 Cache buffer size Enter the number of bytes to be used for a memory buffer on a client computer, which is used by the Oracle Connect client/server to store read-ahead data.
 The default is 200000.